Christmas Gifting / 10 November, 2023 / Ellie Thompson

 Galoob’s miniature cars or Micro Machines came in at just 1.5 inches long in an assortment of colours and models.
 Remember the old TV ad, with that American guy that spoke a million miles a minute?
 Hectic!

 18) I am holding this toy solely responsible for the reason that to this day, I am useless in the kitchen.
 Bluebell’s A La Carte Kitchen, with the sink on one side, and a cooker on the other was the Rolls Royce of toys that year.
 Boo!
 I never had one!
-I missed the chance to start early in honing my domestic skills, and thanks to the absence of this toy, I’ve never really got to grips with a frying pan.
+I missed the chance to start honing my domestic skills at an early age, and thanks to the absence of this toy, I’ve never really got to grips with a frying pan.

 21) The Wuzzles!
 Remember the cartoon?
 Just about… Their names?
 Not so much.